Where to stay in Kyoto: My favourite areas and hotels

 • Rating: 9.1

 • Cross Hotel Kyoto is praised for its stylish design, spacious rooms, and excellent location.
 Guests enjoy the modern facilities, including a restaurant and bar, as well as the professional and friendly staff.
 The hotel’s central location makes it easy to explore Kyoto’s attractions.
-Many reviews mention the excellent breakfast and overall value for money, making it a popular choice among travellers.
+Many reviews mention the excellent breakfast and overall value for money.

 TOP TIP!
 If you don’t like these options or are struggling to find availability, click here for more options in the area